Ex-UN official jailed for child abuse in Nepal

 Peter John Dalglish, 62, from Canada, a former high-profile humanitarian worker, was sentenced on Monday to terms of nine and seven years in two cases after being convicted last month.

-Dalglish has also been told to pay compensation of 500,000 Nepali rupees to each of the victims.
-Dalglish was arrested in April last year in Kavrepalanchowk district, near Kathmandu, by Nepal’s Central Bureau of Investigation.
+Dalglish has also been told to pay compensation of 500,000 Nepali rupees ($4,550) to each of the victims.
+Dalglish was arrested in April last year in Kavrepalanchowk district, near Kathmandu, by Nepal´s Central Bureau of Investigation.

-The two boys were at the house where police detained Dalglish, investigators said.
-Dalglish denied the charges, and his lawyer could not be reached for comment.
-The aid worker, who in 2016 was awarded the Order of Canada -- the country’s second-highest civilian honour -- made his name as a humanitarian worker advocating for street children, child labourers and those affected by war.

-He co-founded Street Kids International in the 1980s which merged with Save the Children.
-In the last decade, Dalglish held key positions in UN agencies, including a chief for UN Habitat in Afghanistan in 2015.

 Peter John Dalglish, 62, from Canada, a former high-profile humanitarian worker, was sentenced on Monday to terms of nine and seven years in two cases after being convicted last month.

-Dalglish has also been told to pay compensation of 500,000 Nepali rupees to each of the victims.
-Dalglish was arrested in April last year in Kavrepalanchowk district, near Kathmandu, by Nepal’s Central Bureau of Investigation.
+Dalglish has also been told to pay compensation of 500,000 Nepali rupees ($4,550) to each of the victims.
+Dalglish was arrested in April last year in Kavrepalanchowk district, near Kathmandu, by Nepal´s Central Bureau of Investigation.

-The two boys were at the house where police detained Dalglish, investigators said.
-Dalglish denied the charges, and his lawyer could not be reached for comment.
-The aid worker, who in 2016 was awarded the Order of Canada -- the country’s second-highest civilian honour -- made his name as a humanitarian worker advocating for street children, child labourers and those affected by war.

-He co-founded Street Kids International in the 1980s which merged with Save the Children.
-In the last decade, Dalglish held key positions in UN agencies, including a chief for UN Habitat in Afghanistan in 2015.